Skip navigation links

 When buildings are closed and restrooms are inaccessible, portable restrooms may be requested in advance.
 Under the Camping and/or Signs and Structures ordinances, groups can request setting up a portable restroom (through a permit process and subject to regulations set forth in that process).
 The group requesting it would have to pay for it and the university will not proactively offer it or publicize this option.

-From a police perspective, if violations of University Ordinance or State law are observed, these will be dealt with using the appropriate level of engagement to de-escalate the situation and maintain a civil atmosphere.
+From a police perspective, if violations of University Ordinance or State law are observed, these will be addressed using the appropriate level of engagement to de-escalate the situation and maintain a civil atmosphere.

 The initial response is to observe and monitor.
-If the protest is not violent, disruptive or legally blocking any legally allowed access, in general, no contact will be made.
-The first goal is public safety and the secondary goal is to ensure the right to free and lawful expression.
+If the protest is not violent, disruptive or blocking any legally allowed access, in general, no contact will be made.
 The focus of an initial response is to de-escalate and keep the protest peaceful.
-Approaches may include verbal intervention and warnings, separation of opposing groups, or in some instances, arrests of those violating ordinances and statues if necessary to maintain the peace and sustain operations.
+Approaches may include verbal intervention and warnings, or in some instances, arrests of those violating ordinances and statutes if necessary to maintain the peace and sustain operations.
+The university seeks to ensure both safety and the right to free speech and lawful expression.

 Leaders from Student Life and Engagement are prepared to visit protest sites to engage with participants to provide support for students and work towards a solution, mutual agreement and de-escalation.
 Dr. Genyne Royal, assistant vice president of Diversity, Equity, Inclusion and Belonging (DEIB) is the main point of contact in SLE (royalgen@msu.edu).
 Dr. Allyn Shaw, assistant vice president for Student Development and Leadership and dean of Students is another point of contact in SLE (shawall@msu.edu).